xuankimtran/docs-1/pages/katalon-analytics/docs/create-plan.md

     * Kobiton integration: switch the **Kobiton** toggle on to enable the integration, then enter your Kobiton Device ID to run tests on that device.
 See: [How to configure Kobiton integration with Katalon TestOps](https://docs.katalon.com/katalon-analytics/docs/kt_kobiton_integration.html).
     * **Release Version**: select the release version you want to link your test runs to.
 See: [Manage Test Runs by Release](https://docs.katalon.com/katalon-analytics/docs/kt-release.html#create-a-new-release).

-After creating the schedule, Katalon TestOps automatically directs you to the **Test Run Types** page.
+After creating the schedule, Katalon TestOps automatically directs you to the **Test Run List** page.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/testops-revamp-june-schedule-test-runs/test-run-type-page.png" width=100% alt="test run types page">

-The **Test Run Types** page shows you a collection of Test Runs with the same configurations (Test Environment, Script Repository).
+The **Test Run List** page shows you a collection of Test Runs with the same configurations (Test Environment, Script Repository).

 ## View Test Run Types in Katalon Studio